 In this post we look at kundalini awakening.
-Discover the 3 easy steps that for centuries have been the focus of for this ritual and Yoga methodology.
-We explore the divine Shakti, and the transference of Shaktipat which is used to awaken Kundalini and is handed down from Guru to student.
+Discover the 3 easy steps that for centuries have been the focus of this ritual and Yoga methodology.
+We explore the divine Shakti, and the transference of Shaktipat which is used to awaken the Kundalini and is handed down from Guru to student.

 - कुण्डलिनी – Awaken Kundalini Shakti – 3 Easy Steps.

 - Step 1 – Inhalation – Awaken Kundalini 3 Easy Steps.

 - Step 2 – Exhalation – Awaken Shakti 3 Easy Steps.

 - Initiate Shaktipat Transfer.